Science Fiction?

 Updating the Cover Design

 When Ron decided to republish his novel with Calumet Editions, we decided a cover refresh was in order.
-Calumet suggested that seeing the protagonists’ faces would help promote the book.
+My sense of typography had improved in the two years since the original, although the main title still worked well, the subtitle was dropped and the byline was strengthened.
+Calumet suggested that seeing the protagonists’ faces would help promote the book, an idea Ron was now ready to accept.
+The characters were also depicted a bit older, more young adult, than in the original silhouettes.

 Interior Layout & Typesetting